Welshare Health Introduces AI-Driven App To Inaugurate The Future Of Patient-Driven Medical Research

+(MENAFN- GlobeNewsWire - Nasdaq) Welshare health launched the initial closed beta version of the dApp in May 2024.
+The application uses DeSci to harness the combined power of AI-driven medical research and Web3 technologies.

-(MENAFN- Zex PR Wire) Berlin, Germany, 27th September 2024, ZEX PR WIRE , Welshare health , an industry-leading company in the DeSci (Decentralized Science) space, revealed it is developing the first decentralized application empowering individuals to contribute to AI-driven medical research.
+Berlin, Germany, Sept.
+27, 2024 (GLOBE NEWSWIRE) -- Welshare Health , an industry-leading company in the DeSci (Decentralized Science) space, revealed it is developing the first decentralized application empowering individuals to contribute to AI-driven medical research.
 The app is built on Base and helps patients gain more control over their health data while personalizing their contributions to medical studies.
 The developers claim the Welshare Health app has the potential to revolutionize how medical research is conducted and healthcare is delivered.

 Welshare Health launched the initial closed beta version of the dApp in May 2024.
 The application uses DeSci to harness the combined power of AI-driven medical research and Web3 technologies.
 Decentralized Science is an emerging field that uses blockchain and other decentralized technologies to democratize scientific research.
 While the app is still in closed beta testing, prospective users can sign up for the exclusive waiting list to gain early access.